manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Processing_fetched_data.md

 The only ranker that accounts for payloads is `proximity_bm25` (the default [ranker](../../Searching/Sorting_and_ranking.md#Available-built-in-rankers)).
 On tables with payload fields, it will automatically switch to a variant that matches keywords in those fields, computes a sum of matched payloads multiplied by field weights, and adds that sum to the final rank.

-Pleas note that the payload field is ignored for full-text queries containing complex operators.
+Please note that the payload field is ignored for full-text queries containing complex operators.
 It only works for simple bag-of-words queries.

 <!-- intro -->
 Configuration example: